fr0zen3301/nbody-simulation/README.md

 🟦 - Lighter objects (mass > 1e5)
 ⬜️ - Tiny (moons or planets)

-**TO-DO:** Add an option to initiliaze the mass, position and initial velocity of bodies.
+**TO-DO:** Add an option to initiliaze the mass, position and initial velocity of bodies